vincejstraub/article-ai-gov-framework/README.md

-# Adopting artificial intelligence in government: a review and unified conceptual framework
+# Adopting artificial intelligence in government: a unified framework and review
 This page is a companion page for the article Adopting artificial intelligence in government: a unified framework and review, written by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
 It hosts tables and visualizations presented in the article which be reused under a Creative Commons Attribution 4.0 International license

 Access draft paper.